scitor/SR2-IndustrialRevolution/readme.md

 ## Asteroids

 Like planets, resource asteroids also spawn trade ships and can be blockaded.
 They also accept trade traffic, but don't have customs offices.
-Ore asteroids are planned to work just like resource asteroids, where trade ships will transport discrete amounts of Ore.
+Ore asteroids are planned to work just like resource asteroids, where trade ships will transport actual amounts of ore.

 # Changes
 (probably outdated, check commit history)